 For US-based clients, we accept Credit Cards and ACH payments and for international clients, we only accept Credit Cards (transactions fees may apply).

 The long answer: When you start working with a Virtual Assistant or Virtual Professional from Virtual Latinos, you are not hiring our VAs directly, you are hiring our company’s services (a US company), and like with any other service, no taxes are due.
 Our company handles all the paperwork for hiring our VAs as foreign independent contractors.

 In other words, 1) You are not hiring people from the US as employees, and 2) You are not hiring VAs in the US, you are hiring our services, so you don’t have to worry about any tax forms.

 Yes, we offer a Satisfaction Guarantee.

-Virtual Latinos Agency Guarantee: If you’re not happy with your assistant within the first 40 Hours of work, we’ll replace your assistant with a new assistant at no additional cost to you.
-If the very unlikely event that you’re not happy with your second assistant after the first 40 hours, or he/she didn’t prove to have the skills needed to complete the tasks you needed to be done during that time, we’ll refund you 50% of your total pay during the whole process.
-(We’ll refund you 40 hours out of the 80 hours you paid for both assistants)
+Virtual Latinos Agency Guarantee: If you’re not happy with your assistant within the first 80 hours of work, we’ll replace your current assistant with a new VA at no additional cost to you.
+In the very unlikely event that you’re not happy with your second assistant after the first 80 hours, or he/she didn’t have the skills needed to complete the tasks you needed to be done during that time, we’ll refund you 50% of your total pay during the whole process (80 hours out of the 160 hours you paid for both assistants).